TroelsHal/markovproject/README.md

-This web app creates rancom Beatles-lyrics.
+This web app creates random Beatles-lyrics.

 The user can choose a number of albums.
 The application will use a Markov chain to create a new song based on those albums.